bardyaxy/Restaurants-/README.md

 ## Yelp enrichment

 Run `yelp_enrich.py` to supplement Google Places rows with Yelp ratings and categories.
-The script requests up to five Yelp search results for each restaurant and uses `rapidfuzz.fuzz.ratio` to compare the Yelp business name to the Google name.
-The highest scoring candidate above 70 is applied; otherwise the row remains unchanged and is marked as `FAIL`.
+The script searches Yelp by the restaurant name and city and scans up to five candidates. `rapidfuzz.fuzz.token_set_ratio` picks the best match and only applies it when the score is at least 70.
+If no strong match is found and a phone number is available, the script falls back to a phone-based Yelp search.
+Rows without a valid match are left unchanged and marked as `FAIL`.

+Set `YELP_DEBUG=1` to print debug information about failed lookups, including all Yelp candidate names returned for each query.

 Each matched Yelp business includes a list of food categories.
 Their aliases (e.g. `pizza`, `italian`) are written to the `yelp_cuisines` column as a